Eppo-exp/eppo-docs/docs/sdks/best-practices/where-to-assign.md

 Don't be blocked!
 We're here to help you get up and running with Eppo.
 Contact us at [support@geteppo.com](mailto:support@geteppo.com).
 :::

+### Best Practice
-In general, strive to place assignment calls as close to code split as possible.
-This reduces the likelihood of logging an assignment but not delivering the corresponding experience, leading to analysis issues such as impact dilution.
+Strive to place assignment calls as close to code split as possible.
+This reduces the likelihood of logging an assignment but not delivering the corresponding experience.

+### Why It Matters
+When assignment and delivery are not tightly coupled, you may encounter:
+- Impact dilution in your analysis
+- Inconsistent user experiences
+- Difficulty tracking experiment results

+### Example Implementation
-Suppose we are testing a new payment experience with users.
-It’s best to fetch the assignment and deliver the experience as close together in the code as possible:
+Here's how to properly implement assignment placement in a payment flow test by fetching the assignment and delivering the experience as close together in the code as possible:

 ```javascript
 export default function PaymentPage({ user: User }): JSX.Element {